TheJacksonLaboratory/FunDataR/2_uni_bivariate/4_regression.md

   the same experiment in our lab again, we would expect some variation in experimental parameters, which would cause the observed variable values to be systematically slightly different from those in the original experiment.
-  So using observations from the new experiment to evaluate the original model should provide somewhat more pessimistic, but also more realistic estimates of model performance to be expected when other labs try to repeat the experiment.
+  So, using observations from the new experiment to evaluate the original model should provide somewhat more pessimistic, but also more realistic estimates of model performance to be expected when other labs try to repeat the experiment.
 However, even a repeat experiment in our lab will not capture